 st.json(result)

-Write data: add rows
+Write data to a sheet: add rows

 Append rows at the end of sheet (this will append after the last row that is not empty):